kr15h/openscad_spiral_extrude/README.md

 ## License

-This work is licensed under a [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
+This work is licensed under a [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+You can also read about it in the [LICENSE.md](LICENSE.md) file.